Luther Stickell

-Luther Stickell is a fictional supporting character in the Mission: Impossible film series who first appeared in the 1996 film Mission: Impossible and is the only character besides Ethan Hunt to appear in all six films.
+Luther Stickell is a fictional character in the Mission: Impossible film series who first appeared in the 1996 film Mission: Impossible and is the only character besides Ethan Hunt to appear in all eight films.

 In the films, Luther is an expert computer hacker who works for the IMF (Impossible Missions Force) division of the CIA alongside Ethan Hunt.
-He has been portrayed in all six movies and in the 2003 video game Mission: Impossible – Operation Surma by Ving Rhames.
+He is portrayed by Ving Rhames.

 Appearances

-Over the course of six movies, Luther's character goes from being a soft-spoken, down-to-business and reliable team member to being Ethan's most trusted friend and confidant.
+Over the course of the series, Luther's character goes from being a soft-spoken, down-to-business and reliable team member to being Ethan's most trusted friend and confidant.